What’s a core path?

 And what about other paths?

 Scotland still has a very low density of paths in lowland areas, especially when compared to England and Wales.
 Paths are particularly important to form connections between local communities, giving safe, pleasant routes for people to use for transport or recreation.
-We continue to call for new paths to be created and more investment in extending our path networks.
+We continue to call for new paths to be created and more investment in extending our path networks - including through our Out There campaign.

 Scottish Natural Heritage - Local path networks and core paths